Njengah/gemini-cli-cheat-sheet/README.md

-# # Gemini CLI Cheatsheet: From Zero to Hero
+# # Gemini CLI Cheat Sheet: From Zero to Hero
 A comprehensive reference guide for Google's Gemini CLI commands.
 This cheatsheet provides quick command lookup and model switching examples, as well as practical usage patterns for developers at all levels.

 ## Why This Cheatsheet?